 I can’t stress enough how important it is to clean your retainer and keep it in tip-top condition.
 Your retainer is incredibly critical to the health of your teeth.
 It is responsible for keeping your teeth straight and in line.

-Without it, your teeth could very well shift out of place.
+Without it, your teeth could very well shift out of place and create gaps.
 There have been some people who have neglected to wear their retainers after having their braces removed, only to find that their teeth moved around so badly that they had to get braces all over again!

 Surely, you don’t want to go through all of that again.
 While wearing your retainer as directed is a big deal and very important, it is also equally vital that you keep it clean.